Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/WmsLayerUrl/README.md

 The map will load automatically when the sample starts.

 ## How it works
-A `WmsLayer` is declared inside a `Map` by setting its URL and layerNames properties.
-The URL must be the URL to the "GetCapabilities" endpoint of the WMS Service.
-Alternatively, the layer could be constructed by setting the layerInfos property.

 1. Create a `WmsLayer` specifying the URL of the service and the names of layers you want to display.
     * **Note**: The name comes from the `Name` property, not the `Title` property.
 On many services, the title is human-readable while the name is a numeric identifier.